 The NOC contributes to international programmes such as the Global Ocean Observing System (GOOS) and World Climate Research Programme (WCRP) to better understand ocean changes, through initiatives such as the Climate Linked Atlantic Sector Science (CLASS) programme.

 The NOC is working with institutes across the UK to understand how changes to the ocean impact the UK.
 Along with the other members of the MSCC, we enable marine science to support decision making through the development of valuable evidenced based statements such as this.

 2021 is set to be a significant year, and hopefully a turning point, for climate change, and ocean science with the UK co-hosting the international climate conference COP26 and hosting the G7 Presidency.
 It is also the start of the UN Decade of Ocean Science for Sustainable Development.
-The NOC is looking forward to taking these opportunities to highlight the importance of ocean science, to make sense of changing seas upon which future human prosperity and wellbeing depends.
+The NOC is looking forward to taking these opportunities to highlight the importance of ocean science, to make sense of changing seas on which future human prosperity and wellbeing depend.